samliumay/samliumay/README.md

     - Tried to develop the program that javaFX and postgreSQL actively used to the docker container.(In complete)
 - My projects (Completed ones) (Both projects that I developed by my own or with a team) :
     - Human Resource Management System
-        - git hub page of the project: https://github.com/ZeroToHero2/Human-Resource-Management-System-with-JFoenix
+        - Github page of the project: https://github.com/ZeroToHero2/Human-Resource-Management-System-with-JFoenix
-        - done with a team.
+        - Done with a team.
 Other team member's github page is : https://github.com/ZeroToHero2
 - My projects (In progress) :
     - Chess game with a basic AI.
 (With a collabrator, at the end of the project I will gave his github page.)
     - Human Resources Managment System (Alone)